CreativeCodingLab/DynamicInfluenceNetworks/README.md

 ```[path to python.exe]\python -m SimpleHTTPServer 8080``` to start the server.
 If this command cannot start the server, use the command: ```[path to python.exe]\python -m http.server 8080``` instead.
 - Go to localhost:8080 on Google Chrome to load the visualization.

-Alternatively, the page is hosted using GitHub Pages at https://creativecodinglab.github.io/DynamicInfluenceNetworks/
+Alternatively, the page is hosted using GitHub Pages at https://creativecodinglab.github.io/DynamicInfluenceNetworks/.
+(Use the "Dataset" meny to load in data/miniKaiProb3.zip to explore a larger example dataset, or choose your own KaSim output - see below.)

 # How to Use